GeoscienceAustralia/wit_tooling/README.md

 `$datasets` is a `pkl` file in folder `$out` from the last step, which contains `datasets` results from query;

-`$aggregate = True/False` where `True` means no single path/row contains the polygon(s) so that the aggregation over time is required, `False` means no aggregating is needed.
+`$aggregate` is a nonnegative integer, where `$aggregate > 0` means no single path/row contains the polygon(s) so that the aggregation over time is required and the number of days is defined by the value of `$int`, e.g., if a polygon croseses only two path/rows, possibly`$aggregate = 15`;
+`$aggregate = 0` means no aggregating is needed.
 Note, this can be told from the file name of `$feature`

 For details of how the aggregation works, refer to the WIT documentation #fixme add link

 Example

-`mpirun python -m mpi4py.futures wetland_brutal.py wit-cal --feature-list /g/data1a/u46/users/ea6141/wlinsight/sadew/new/contain_22.txt --datasets /g/data1a/u46/users/ea6141/wlinsight/sadew/query/22.pkl --aggregate False --product-yaml /g/data1a/u46/users/ea6141/wlinsight/fc_pd.yaml /g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp`
+`mpirun python -m mpi4py.futures wetland_brutal.py wit-cal --feature-list /g/data1a/u46/users/ea6141/wlinsight/sadew/new/contain_22.txt --datasets /g/data1a/u46/users/ea6141/wlinsight/sadew/query/22.pkl --aggregate 0 --product-yaml /g/data1a/u46/users/ea6141/wlinsight/fc_pd.yaml /g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp`

-Or deal with the large polygons not contained by a single path/row, set `--aggregate True`, i.e., `mpirun python -m mpi4py.futures wetland_brutal.py wit-cal --feature-list /g/data1a/u46/users/ea6141/wlinsight/anae/intersect_16_17_18_739_740_741.txt --datasets /g/data1a/u46/users/ea6141/wlinsight/anane/query/16_17_18_739_740_741.pkl --aggregate True --product-yaml /g/data1a/u46/users/ea6141/wlinsight/fc_pd.yaml /g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp`
+Or deal with the large polygons not contained by a single path/row, set `--aggregate 15` typically, i.e., `mpirun python -m mpi4py.futures wetland_brutal.py wit-cal --feature-list /g/data1a/u46/users/ea6141/wlinsight/anae/intersect_16_17_18_739_740_741.txt --datasets /g/data1a/u46/users/ea6141/wlinsight/anane/query/16_17_18_739_740_741.pkl --aggregate 15 --product-yaml /g/data1a/u46/users/ea6141/wlinsight/fc_pd.yaml /g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp`

 - Plot the data